poppygo/theme-poppygo-one/exampleSite/content/posts/configuring-the-theme/index.md

   headline = "This is a headline" description = "A minimalist theme for Hugo, build with Tailwind CSS."

-  # Copyright note in the footer
+  # Copyright note in the poppy-navigation/footer
   copyright = "Copyright © 2020 Someone"

   # Image in the homepage.
 You can setup a different image for social media